Decode Console

 Background: The happ:// URI Scheme

 The happ:// URI scheme is a custom deep-link protocol used by a mobile application to wrap destination URLs in encrypted payloads.
 Instead of exposing a plain https:// link, the app emits a payload that only the bundled client logic can decode.
-This project reimplements that client-side logic in JavaScript and supports every currently bundled generation: crypt through crypt5.
+This project reproduces that decode path entirely in the browser — in JavaScript for the legacy RSA formats, and by emulating the original native library for crypt5 — across every currently bundled generation: crypt through crypt5.

 Generations 1–4: Hardcoded RSA Keys